WRITERSWORLD Self-Publishing Guide

 On acceptance of your book for publication, and receipt of the completed text and your payment, we are committed to undertake and complete the following:

-• purchase the ISBN in your name with your name appearing on the imprint/copyright page as your book’s publisher.
-As we pay for a minimum batch of 10 ISBNs that relate to your book, you will have plenty of ISBNs in reserve for your later books, all permanently registered to you;
+- Purchase the ISBN in your name with your name appearing on the imprint/copyright page as your book’s publisher.
+As we pay for a minimum batch of 10 ISBNs that relate to your book, you will have plenty of ISBNs in reserve for your later books, all permanently registered to you.

-• produce your book in 60 days (subject to your cooperation);
+- Produce your book in 60 days (subject to your cooperation).

-• custom design your book, incorporating your own thoughts and ideas;
+- Custom design your book, incorporating your own thoughts and ideas.

-• load and submit your book to numerous worldwide databases to increase availability via the internet and thousands of retail outlets.
+- Load and submit your book to numerous worldwide databases to increase availability via the Internet and thousands of retail outlets.

-• distribute copies to the Legal Deposit Libraries;
+- Distribute copies to the Legal Deposit Libraries

-• provide you with complimentary copies of your book to the value of £185 including shipping costs.
+- Provide you with complimentary copies of your book to the value of £185 including shipping costs.

-• We will also provide you with a free Amazon Kindle e-book version of your book and Amazon Kindle set up service and e-book distribution.
+- Provide you with a free Amazon Kindle e-book version of your book and Amazon Kindle set up service and e-book distribution.

 Amazon Kindle now represents over 60% of the worldwide e-book market, and Waterstones, the UK’s largest book retailer, is selling the Kindle through its bookshops and website.
 Our perspective as to where the e-book market is heading is that Amazon’s Kindle is achieving market dominance.
-WRITERSWORLD now offers, therefore, a worldwide Amazon Kindle set up service and e-book distribution for all its authors.
+WRITERSWORLD now offers, therefore, a worldwide Amazon Kindle setup service and e-book distribution for all its authors.
 This service provides the opportunity for clients to earn extra income and at the same time gain marketing opportunities.
 As for the ISBN you will need for your Amazon Kindle e-book, you will be able to use one of the spare numbers we purchase on your behalf when you publish your conventional book with WRITERSWORLD.

 Would you please note that producing/publishing a book is a totally different function to printing a book.
 Whereas the cost of printing a book depends on how many copies are being printed, the cost of producing or publishing a book is the same whether one or hundreds of copies are to be printed.
 WRITERSWORLD is a book production company and not a book printer, although of course it has arrangements with printing companies.
 In simple terms we are the builder who builds a house and then arranges for the supply of utilities to bring the house to life.
 Similarly, we produce a book file and then arrange with the printer to do the printing; what we do is very different from what the printer does and vice versa.